skeletonlabs/skeleton/.changeset/spotty-cows-travel.md

 ---
-"@skeletonlabs/skeleton": major
+"@skeletonlabs/skeleton": minor
 ---

-breaking: renamed the Paginator `offset` property to `page` for better semantics
+breaking: Renamed the Paginator `offset` property to `page` for better semantics